koh-ue/youtube_downloader/README.md

 # YOUTUBE_DOWNLOADER

-This project is for downloading youtube videos from a single url or a playlist url.
+This project is for downloading youtube videos from a single url or a playlist url into any format of files from .mp4 to .mp3.

 ## Usage